 Europeans first noted the island in 1614.
 It was a summer destination for Ansantawae, chief of the local Paugussetts (an Algonquian tribe), which historically controlled vast swaths of land in Connecticut.

-Charles Deal would eventually purchase the island, giving the land its name.
-But to the Paugussetts the island had spiritual significance and local history says that after the European’s elbowed the tribe off the land, the Paugusetts cursed anyone who tried to build on it.
+Charles Deal would eventually buy the island, giving the land its name.
+But to the Paugussetts the island had spiritual significance.
+Local history says that after the Europeans elbowed the tribe off the land, the Paugusetts put a curse on anyone who tried to build on it.
 And up to today, no structure has survived on the island very long.

 Saco Curse, Saco, Maine

-For years, Mainers wouldn’t go near the Saco River because of an old Indian curse.
+For years, Mainers wouldn’t go near the Saco River because of an old Native American curse.

 In 1631, English colonists began settling a town called Winter Harbor (later Saco) in the Sokokis territory.
-Under Squandro’s leadership and diplomacy, the Indians and the colonist lived side by side in peace.
+Under the leadership of a great sachem, Squandro, the Native and the colonist lived side by side in peace.

 That peaceful coexistence ended in the summer of 1675, according to legend.